 One more thing

-Most candidates study PMBOK 7 feeling unsure whether it “counts.”
-Here’s a cleaner way to think about it: PMBOK 7 is the lens, PMBOK 6 is the toolkit, the ECO is the syllabus, and the Agile Practice Guide is the parallel track.
+Most candidates study PMBOK 7 and wonder if it counts.
+Think of it this way.
+PMBOK 7 is the lens.
+PMBOK 6 is the toolkit.
+The ECO is the syllabus.
+The Agile Practice Guide is the parallel track.

 Master the lens and the syllabus.
-Pull tools from the toolkit as needed.
-Don’t waste time memorizing the toolkit’s table of contents, the exam doesn’t test that anymore.
+Pull tools from the toolkit when needed.
+Do not memorize the toolkit’s table of contents.
+The exam does not test that anymore.

-If you want to practice PMP questions that test judgment (not ITTOs) with per-option rationales, PassCoach.ai is in beta waitlist.
+If you want PMP questions that test judgment (not ITTOs) with per-option rationales, PassCoach.ai is in beta waitlist.
 First 100 signups get lifetime access for $99.

 Related: The 3 biases that fail PMP even with high Study Hall scores ยท Why PMI Study Hall questions feel misleading